 - Of the 84,000 children in Alberta who live in poverty, over two-thirds have at least one parent who works – pointing to the prevalence of low-wage work.

 - Half of all households who use food banks are families with kids.

-- Often, this is because parents are not able to fully participate in the workforce due to childcare needs, choosing part-time or lower paid jobs that can’t keep up with rising costs of living, especially child care fees.
+- Often parents are not able to fully participate in the workforce due to child care needs, choosing part-time or lower paid jobs that can’t keep up with rising costs of living, especially child care fees.

-- Studies show the biggest positive impact on lower income children’s cognitive development is achieved in centre-based care, which eliminated social inequalities in achievements up to adolescence.
+- Studies show the biggest positive impact on lower income children’s cognitive development is achieved in centre-based care, which eliminates social inequalities in achievements up to adolescence.

-- Another study found that phased in affordable childcare increased labour force participation by single mothers by 22 per cent, decreasing the relative poverty rate for single mothers by 14 per cent and increasing their median after-tax income by 81 per cent.
+- Another study found that phased in affordable child care increased labour force participation by single mothers by 22 per cent, decreasing the relative poverty rate for single mothers by 14 per cent and increasing their median after-tax income by 81 per cent.

-- ECEC also helps to grow the economy as a whole in a more equal and inclusive way, as more people get a fair chance to participate in the workforce and to shift their earnings into diverse spending to spur economic growth in different sectors.
+- Early Chilldhood Education and Care also helps to grow the economy as a whole in a more equal and inclusive way, as more people get a fair chance to participate in the workforce and to shift their earnings into diverse spending to spur economic growth in different sectors.